🧠 The problem: why LLMs forget everything

 - Gemini 2.0: 1M tokens (~750,000 words)

-That sounds enormous, but in practice, filling the context is expensive (in billed tokens) and slows down responses.
+That seems huge, but in practice, filling the context is expensive (in billed tokens) and slows down responses.

 Medium-term memory: the session summary

-Rather than sending the entire conversation, you can summarize it.
-At each exchange, a condensed system updates a state:
+Rather than sending the entire conversation, it can be summarized.
+With each exchange, a condensed system updates a state:

 Session state: The user's name is Nicolas.
-He's building a tech blog
+He is building a tech blog

 with Flask.
 He prefers concise answers.
 We decided to use

 This summary is injected at the beginning of each prompt.
-It preserves essential context without blowing up the window.
+It preserves the essential context without exploding the window.

 Long-term memory: persistence

-This is where things get interesting.
-Long-term memory survives across sessions.
-It's stored outside the model — in files, databases, or vector systems.
+This is where it gets interesting.
+Long-term memory survives sessions.
+It is stored outside the model — in files, databases, or vector systems.

-This is the memory that transforms your avatar from a tool into a true digital alter ego.
+It is this memory that transforms your avatar from a tool into a true digital alter ego.

-The most direct approach to giving an AI memory is using text files.
+The most straightforward approach to giving memory to an AI is to use text files.
 This is exactly what OpenClaw does with its native system.

 MEMORY.md: consolidated memory